19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 “subdivided building” means any one or more buildings comprised in a strata subdivision plan approved by the relevant authority;

-“subsidiary management corporation”, in relation to any limited common property comprised in a strata title plan, means the subsidiary management corporation constituted for that limited common property under the Land Titles (Strata) Act (Cap.
-158);
+“subsidiary management corporation”, in relation to any limited common property comprised in a strata title plan, means the subsidiary management corporation constituted for that limited common property under the Land Titles (Strata) Act;

 “subsidiary proprietor” has the same meaning as in the Land Titles (Strata) Act;